Travel Stage: After Huntersville, Before Asheville

 Summary: We stay at a Thousand Trails campground in Lenoir, NC.
 From here we visit Boone and hike Grandfather Mountain.

-When we visited Banner Elk and Boone last fall, we left with some unfinished business.
+When we visited Banner Elk and Boone in fall of 2015, we left with some unfinished business.
 We also had really liked the area and wanted to spend more time there in general.
 This time, we brought our house with us too!

 We stayed at a campground in Lenoir, NC which was about 30-45 minutes away from Boone, where we met up with some friends for dinner.
 We also toured more of downtown Boone where we found some awesome cheap tourist t-shirts and a kava bar of all things!
 (If you’re not familiar with kava, it is a South Pacific root drink that has similar yet different effects than alcohol.)